Teekafey/Hackerrank-Oracle-SQL/Weather Observation Station XIX.md

 - SELECT ROUND(. . . , 4): Rounds the result to 4 decimal places, ensuring the output is precise to 4 decimal digits.

-- SQRT(. . . ): Returns the squareroot of the calculation
+- SQRT(. . . ): Returns the squareroot of the calculation.

 - POWER(. . . , 2) + POWER(. . . , 2): Calculates the 2nd power of each of the two operations and adds them together.